On the legality of IAB consent banners

 To allow informed consent, at the second level the “purposes” of the TCF are grouped under “cap” purposes defined by the CNIL in its tracker recommendation of September 17, 2021, such as “targeted advertising” or “audience measurement”.

-Except that these advertising purposes are in reality very different from the measurement of audience and traffic to a site, as can be done by a tool such as Google Analytics, AT Internet or Matomo.
-In general, this involves processing carried out by panel and market analysis tools such as Nielsen or others Comscore.
-Thus through this grouping, Sirdata brings confusion to already existing purposes.
+Except that these advertising purposes are in reality very different from measuring a site's audience and traffic, as a tool such as Google Analytics, AT Internet or Matomo can do.
+In general, this rather involves processing carried out by panel and market-analysis tools such as Nielsen or Comscore.
+So, through this grouping, Sirdata brings confusion to purposes that already exist.

 Different ways of accessing partners' privacy pages to avoid being affected by the APD decision?